India's Sept fuel demand rises at fastest pace in a decade

 Construction activity also likely rose due to the drier conditions with the data showing consumption of bitumen, used for making roads, up by 51.6 percent, while fuel oil usage was up 7.1 percent in September.

-Sales of petrol, widely used for transportation, climbed 25.4 percent to 1.9 million tonnes from a year earlier, the sharpest rise since May 2013, as demand for passenger vehicles rose in the month.
+Sales of gasoline, widely used for transportation, climbed 25.4 percent to 1.9 million tonnes from a year earlier, the sharpest rise since May 2013, as demand for passenger vehicles rose in the month.